-Crowley Lake is planted with hundreds of thousands of small rainbow trout each summer.
-By the next opening day, these fish average almost one pound each.
-The best kayak fishing opportunities for larger rainbow trout and brown trout in Crowley Lake will be to troll in the early season.
-A favorite trolling run is from the Chalk Cliffs to McGee Bay.
-Whether you come to paddle, fish, or enjoy nature’s beauty, you’ll enjoy the exceptional recreational opportunities Crowley Lake has to offer.
+Crowley Lake is renowned for its excellent trout fishing, with hundreds of thousands of small rainbow trout stocked each summer.
+By the next season's opening day, these fish average nearly a pound in size.
+For the best kayak fishing, anglers should troll for larger rainbow and brown trout early in the season, particularly along the popular route from Chalk Cliffs to McGee Bay.

 Map of Crowley Lake